 Useful for Measuring Revenue Generation

-The tax-GDP ratio is an indicator of the amount of tax revenue that a nation generates.
+The tax-GDP ratio shows how much tax revenue a country generates compared to the size of its economy.
 A higher tax-to-GDP ratio indicates that the government’s tax machinery is effective at generating revenue.
 It also implies that it has the financial capacity to invest in critical public services, such as healthcare, education, and infrastructure.

 -